 Key Takeaways

-- A person living in a state can also pay to the governments of states and localities in which they don’t live.
+A person living in one state can also pay taxes to the governments of other states and localities where they do not reside.

-- The USA states with no personal income taxes in 2024: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming.
+The U.S. States with no taxes (personal income taxes) in 2024 are Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.

-- Alaska is the state with the lowest tax rate in the USA.
-It has no personal income tax or a state sales tax.
-Instead, the state relies heavily on oil and gas revenues to fund public services and government operations.
-Public services are largely funded by oil and gas revenues
+Alaska has the lowest income tax in the United States.
+The state imposes neither a personal income tax nor a state sales tax.
+Instead, Alaska relies heavily on revenues from the oil and gas industry to fund public services and government operations.

-- Property tax is calculated by the product of the tax rate and the assessed value of the property.
-Property can be defined as real estate and/or tangible personal items.
+Property tax is calculated as the product of the tax rate and the assessed value of the property.
+Property can include real estate and/or tangible personal items.

 Taxes and Total Tax Burden in the USA